En / Ru

 Feklistov Island

 A narrow strip of the coast is cut off by a tall, impassable forest; it is quite scary to go there in the dark, since it is quite possible to run into a bear.
-Well the bear, however, will also be very scared - not very often does it have the chance to see humans there, but you never know how it can end up.
-Bears on the Shantars are mostly vegetarians, they mainly eat cone nuts, berries and roots.
+Well, the bear, however, would also be very scared — not very often does it have the chance to see humans there, but you never know how it can end up.
+Bears on the Shantars are mostly vegetarians, they mainly eat pine nuts, berries and roots.
 But during spawning season, they go fishing.
 At other times, they look for yummies thrown by the sea onto the shore.
-We saw one of these bears in the morning, rummaging through the algae, and it was so scared by the unexpected meeting with us that it ran away, throwing a couple of fish skeletons away.
+We saw one of these bears in the morning, rummaging through the algae, and it was so scared by the unexpected encounter with us that it ran away, throwing a couple of fish skeletons away.

 Big Shantar

-From time to time, in the foggy horizon, fins and dark backs can be seen: marine mammals’ routes pass through Big Shantar — pilot whales, whales and killer whales can be seen there.
+From time to time, on the foggy horizon, fins and dark backs can be seen: marine mammals’ routes pass near Big Shantar — pilot whales, whales and killer whales can be seen there.
 And a huge number of ringed seals can be seen splashing in the bay.
 They feel pretty safe until their predators appear, at which point the ringed seals dive into a narrow and shallow bay into which their larger predators cannot enter.

 • Orange-fact